ServiCrucis/Project-Aquinas/universal_standard.md

 # Universal Polymorphic Proceduralism

 ## Practical Principles
-1. Every procedure has one purpose: if it fulfills multiple purposes, the procedure is evil and must be continuously bifurcated until we are left with a set of procedures that have a single purpose.
+1. Every procedure must fulfill one objective purpose: if it fulfills multiple purposes, the procedure is evil and must be continuously bifurcated until we are left with a set of procedures that have a single purpose.
 For example: a procedure that adds two numbers of any kind (real, complex, IEEE754 float, etc.) is single-purpose, but a procedure that adds and subtracts is multi-purpose because subtraction has a different end than addition.

-2. The data model is thoroughly and fundamentally numerical: everything is a construct, and a construct contains one or more constructs.
-A construct contains state, behavior, or both, but not neither; and these constructs are constructed via atomic constructs provided by the language itself.
-All state is numerical in nature, as are the behaviors which can be applied to state.
+2. The data model is thoroughly and fundamentally symbolic: everything is a symbol, and a symbol contains one or more symbols.
+A symbol contains state, action, or both, but not neither; and these symbols are constructed via base symbols provided by the language itself.
+All state is symbolic in nature, as are the actions which can be applied to state.
+For implementation in numerical contexts, the following rules shall apply:
-   1. The memory model shall consist of memory contexts with numerical addressing in [0, +\infty) and a unique numerical identifier relative to another memory context except for the global memory context which refers to itself as its parent.
+   1. The memory model shall consist of memory contexts with numerical addressing in [0, N) (N is determined by the objective purpose) and a unique numerical identifier relative to another memory context except for the global memory context which refers to itself as its parent.
-   2. Numerical values shall be representable in any user-defined format.
+   2. Numerical values shall be representable in any numerical base or user-defined format.

 3. Everything must be readable:
    1. Everything must be sufficiently documented such that one could, from the documentation alone, reproduce the procedure.
 This includes the interface's documentation which usually immediately precedes a procedure's header `<return-type> <procedure-name>(<arguments>)`, as well as the comments within the body of the procedure.
 A line or set of lines requires a comment to explain it if the line(s) do not directly model in themselves some particular behavior at that point in execution, for example: `return x << n; // 2**n * x`.